Coffee to Water Ratio Calculator: How Much Coffee Grounds Per Cup?

 Moka Pots are a fuss-free way to make a cup (or three) of robust coffee.
 If you’re planning on using one, all you need to do is add water and coffee to capacity based on your brewer’s size.

 A Moka Pot brew can have a coffee to water ratio from 1:10 to 1:8.
 The only things you can really change are the dose (amount of ground coffee) and the grind size.
-For more details, you can check out our Moka Pot brewing guide.

 The higher ratio means stovetop espressos are stronger than immersion or drip brews.